Brooms are major invaders introduced through horticultural import. Photo courtesy Stacy Schmidt.

 Join us in letting government decision-makers know how important such action is for proteting the country’s natural heritage.

-While many countries have adopted protocol that protect their environment without unduly limiting free trade, the US system remains weak (see the National Plant Board’s 2006 assessment.)
+While many countries have adopted protocol that protect their environment without unduly limiting free trade, the US system remains weak (according to the National Plant Board’s 2006 assessment.)

 The USDA, which bears responsibility for screening plant imports, has released new “Q-37” guidelines for review, with comments due Oct.
 21, 2009.